"We're often with them more than parents. We have to have their emotional needs met before they can learn."

 of those who lost a parent growing up say their school was well prepared to help them.

 "It was hard because I couldn't concentrate on my work because I was thinking of my dad."

 Currently there are more than 500 participating schools, which have made a formal commitment to strive to become more grief-sensitive.
 Those that do receive New York Life’s "Grief-Sensitive School" designation as well as a $500 grant to help them enhance the grief support and resources available to their school community.

-As a part of the program, New York Life trains interested and qualified agents and employees on how to support grieving students.
-These GSSI ambassadors then connect with schools (which must be accredited K-12 public or private institutions) to offer a presentation on the issue of grief at school and direct educators to existing grief resources that can help them provide a more supportive environment for their students.
+GSSI taps into New York Life’s nationwide workforce of more than 20,000 agents and employees to help share the Coalition’s resources with schools across the country.
+As a part of the program, New York Life trains interested and qualified agents and employees about supporting grieving students at school.
+These GSSI ambassadors then connect with local schools (which must be accredited K-12 public or private institutions) to offer a presentation to school professionals on the issue of grief at school and direct educators to existing grief resources that can help them provide a more supportive environment for their students.

 New York Life provides six students with $1,000 scholarships through the Scholastic Art & Writing Awards.
 This national recognition will acknowledge students who have experienced the death of a close loved one and who have explored that loss in their creative work.